All Episodes

 Yeah, I appreciate the call.

-Uh now on the economy, I did get feedback as well.
+Now, on the economy, I did get feedback as well.

 Here's this from Bob.

-Quote, I am in software and this has been the worst year in a long time.
+Quote, I am in software, and this has been the worst year in a long time.

-The worst this has been the worst years in a long time.
+This has been the worst years in a long time.

 The work is not plentiful, not are people willing to pay anything but the bottom of the barrel prices.

-I'm gonna read this sentence again, Bob.
+I'm going to read this sentence again, Bob.

 The work is not plentiful, not are people willing to pay anything but the bottom of the barrel prices.